joshrieken/plasm/README.md

 Many thanks to Drew Olson (@drewolson) for his [talk at ElixirConf 2015](https://www.youtube.com/watch?v=g84TDHt9MDc) and [insightful blog post](http://blog.drewolson.org/composable-queries-ecto/) on the subject of composable Ecto queries.

+Also thanks to Henrik Nyh for his [Ectoo](https://github.com/henrik/ectoo) project, which has similar aims.

 ## TODO: